Xx-Nelson-xX/Parabellum/README.md

 **¿BASE GAME SUPPORT?**

-Mmmmm maybe, gonna have a hard time balance it, material conversion, obligatory use CE within the mod, probably change all the stats of all the weapons and turrets since the Base game CE has totally different balance compared to the one in HSK
+  Unlikely, let's say I lost my hope, interest and support for the RW basegame, there is serious issue with Tynan "Game Design" and the RW community itself, I don't hate the community, actually I love few of them, they helped me go throught all the issue and improve my modding skill for RW, but there is bunch of them that I feels absolutely disgusted about how unprofessional, unhealthy, and bad is their feedback...
+Sorry, I just don't want to think about it to be honest

-I do speak and write English, Spanish and Chinese(not traditional, atleast not writing it), the thing is, I never mastered any of those language so typo is expected, and English is not my main language, I am just fortunate to learn it when I was young, and sadly I don't speak Russian, I can't interact with the russian server of HSK due that reason
+I do speak and write English, Spanish and Chinese(not traditional, atleast not writing it), the thing is, I never mastered any of those language so typo is expected, and English is not my main language, I am just fortunate to learn it when I was young, and sadly I don't speak Russian, I can't really interact with the russian server of HSK due that reason

 Any issue(either balance or bug) or suggestion report it to me please!